olgakudryavtseva25-a11y/AI-Product-Strategy-OlgaK/01-the-bet/prototype.md

 **Kill Criteria**
 I would stop this bet if users do not find the AI recommendations helpful, if the explanations do not increase trust in autonomous rides, or if users still prefer booking a traditional rideshare without reviewing Waymo’s pickup safety, route confidence, and arrival reliability guidance.

+## Falsifiable Hypothesis

+Waymo Mobility Copilot is valuable if it increases booking completion, reduces pickup-related confusion, lowers cancellation after pickup assignment, and improves rider confidence versus the current Waymo booking flow.

+The bet is wrong if riders exposed to Copilot do not show measurable improvement in booking complet